apostrophecms/apostrophe-documentation/docs/modules/apostrophe-doc-type-manager/index.md

 property of the schema field, or there is no `permission` property for the field.
 ### composeSchema() *[api]*

+### patchAdminPermissionInSchema() *[api]*
+In the schema, `_editUsers` and `_editGroups` are initially locked down to sitewide admins.
+Now that we've constructed the module completely, take advantage of `getAdminPermissionName` to specify a more nuanced permission, such as the admin permission for this piece type, or for pages
 ### autocomplete(*req*, *query*, *callback*) *[api]*
 This method provides the back end of /autocomplete routes.
 For the implementation of the autocomplete() filter see autocomplete.js.